Broadband Assets

 - Existing Digital 395 Middle-Mile Network, Network Nodes, and Vaults

-- 5-Mile Buffer along the Planned California Middle-Mile Network
+- 5-Mile Buffer along the MMBN

 - US and State Highways